FanstyTech/Rushita-FE/docs/api-integration-guide.md

 ## Prerequisites

 - Node.js and npm installed
-- Access to the Rushita-FE repository
+- Access to the Rousheta-FE repository
 - Understanding of TypeScript, React, and TanStack Query
 - Knowledge of the existing API structure